vedph/cadmus-migration-v2/docs/rendering/architecture.md

 >💡 Remember that in the Cadmus model a layer part is a collection of specialized annotation models named fragments.
 Each fragment is linked to any specific span of the base text.
 For instance, in a critical apparatus you might have two variants for the word `illud` chosen in the reconstructed critical text: `illuc` and `illic`.
 In the apparatus model, this would be a single fragment linked to `illud`, with 2 entries representing variants.

 In this example we are going to render all these layers.
 We thus need to segment the base text so that we can link to each segment one or more fragments, whatever the layer they come from.
-Starting from this stage, we have 6 steps to get to our desired rendition, whatever its target format:
+Starting from this stage, we have 6 steps to get to our desired rendition, whatever its target format.

+##### Flattening Layers

 ▶️ (1) **flatten layers**: use a text part flattener (`ITextPartFlattener`) to get the whole text into a multiline string, plus one range for each fragment in each of the picked layer parts.